ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/how-to/get-database-and-server-statistics.dotnet.markdown

 {PANEL:Database statistics}

-Database statistics can be downloaded using `GetStatistics` method in commands.
+Database statistics can be downloaded using `GetStatistics` method in the commands.

 ### Syntax